Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

-A traditional Chinese wedding includes a series of customs and rites, from preparation and engagement to the wedding and after-wedding ceremonies.
+Traditional Chinese Wedding involves a series of customs and rites, encompassing preparations, engagements, the wedding ceremony, and post-wedding celebrations.

-The complete traditional Chinese wedding culture, the Three Letters and Six Etiquettes was officially formed in Zhou Dynasty (1046 BC — 256 BC).
+The entire wedding culture, including the Three Letters and Six Etiquettes, was officially formed during the Zhou Dynasty (1046 BC — 256 BC).

 Three Letters are formal documents for engagement, betrothal gifts, and the wedding ceremony.

-Six Etiquettes include the proposal, ask for info, divination, send betrothal gifts, decide wedding date, and the wedding ceremony.
+Six Etiquettes include the proposal, inquiry, divination, presentation of betrothal gifts, determination of the wedding date, and the wedding ceremony.

-Some details have been simplified or adjusted throughout history, however, main procedures have been inherited quite well.
+Some details have been simplified or adjusted throughout history; however, the main procedures have been inherited quite well.

 Traditional Chinese Wedding Outfits of Officials of the Ming Dynasty (1368 — 1644), by Xiefang Zhuren (Dong Jin)

-Unlike today's free love, in ancient history, matchmaking was the most important way to bring about a marriage, mostly arranged by parents and matchmakers.
+Unlike today's free love, in ancient history, matchmaking was the most important way to bring about a marriage, arranged mainly by parents and matchmakers.

 The resemblance of the couple's family background has been the key factor.

-In ancient Chinese culture, the similarity of a couple’s social status and family background was one of the most important considerations for marriage; this idea is still popular among some people nowadays.
+In ancient Chinese culture, the similarity of a couple's social status and family background was one of the essential considerations for marriage; this idea is still popular among some people nowadays.

-Hence, professional matchmakers usually would collect info about people of proper ages and with resembling social status, as well as their basic requirements to the future spouses.
+Hence, professional matchmakers usually collect info about people of proper ages and resembling social status and their basic requirements for future spouses.

 Mandarin Duck (Love Bird Yuanyang) Decorated Gold Pendant of the Ming Dynasty (1368 — 1644) — Sichuan Provincial Cultural Relics and Archeology Research Institute (Photo by Dongmaiying)

-After having found a good match, the matchmaker would talk with the man’s parents first.
+After finding a good match, the matchmaker would first talk with the man's parents.

 If a person wanted to marry someone he/she already knew, he or she still needed to get the parents' approval first, and then find a matchmaker to propose to the beloved one's parents.